Dales High Way - Skipton to Settle (★★★★★)

 Today the plan is to walk from Skipton to Settle along the Dales High Way - which follows a very similar route to a walk I have already done, along the Pennine Way from Gargrave to Horton-in-Ribblesdale.

-The two walks cross each other's path just above Malham Cove, but whilst the Pennine Way route takes a fairly flat path out of Gargrave to Malham, before heading up the steps from the base of Malham Cove and then taking on a very hilly route to Horton-in-Ribblesdale - this route bends much further east, before heading towards Malham Cove via Gordale Scar, and then tracking west to Settle.
+The two walks cross each other's path just above Malham Cove - but whilst the Pennine Way route takes a fairly flat path out of Gargrave to Malham (before heading up the steps from the base of Malham Cove) - this route bends much further east (before heading towards Malham Cove via Gordale Scar).

-Having really enjoyed that walk I'm excited to be back in the area, and step off the train at Skipton excited to get going.
-From here my plan isn't actually to follow the Dales High Way initially - instead I join up with the canal opposite the station, and then turn off the canal to head up Eller Beck, via Skipton Woods.
+Having really enjoyed that previous walk, I'm excited to be back in the area - and step off the train at Skipton excited to get going.
+From here I plan a very tiny diversion off the official route of the Dales High Way - heading up past the castle, rather than over the fields.

 Skipton Castle Woods (off the official route)

-This woodland stroll lasts for about half a mile or so before I reach the Short Lee Lane entrance/exit to the woods, which releases me onto Short Lee Lane, and into the path of the Dales High Way - which has passed out of Skipton along the fields running parallel to the woods I came through.
+This woodland stroll lasts for about half a mile or so before I reach the Short Lee Lane entrance/exit, which releases me onto Short Lee Lane - and into the path of the Dales High Way - which has passed out of Skipton along the fields running parallel to the woods I came through.

-Here my detour ends, and joining up with the Dales High Way, my next task is to cross over the A59, and head north across Skipton Golf Course.
+Having ended by little off-route detour, my next task is to cross over the A59 - and head north across Skipton Golf Course.

 On the track just past the golf course

-Upon reaching this minor road, I turn left to head west, and continue along here until it is time to cross a bigger road that is heading north out of Skipton.
+Upon reaching this road, I turn left (to head west), and continue along this road until it is time to cross a bigger road, that is heading north out of Skipton.

-From here I cross over and start heading across slightly boggy fields, before once again rejoining a minor road - which is soon left behind as I once again resume my westward journey across sheep fields.
+Here I cross over, and start heading across slightly boggy fields - before once again rejoining a minor road - which is soon left behind, as I once again resume my westward journey, across sheep fields.

 Looking towards Rough Haw